 ## Architecture Overview

-Every Guava call involves two systems running simultaneously: Guava's hosted **Dialog System** and your **Expert** — a small, long-running service that connects to Guava's API and steers the conversation.
+Every Guava call involves two systems working in parallel: Guava's hosted **Dialog System** and your **Expert** — a service you provide that connects to Guava's API and steers the conversation.

 <svg viewBox="0 0 760 285" xmlns="http://www.w3.org/2000/svg" className="w-full my-8">